nofursad/pp5-wearsani/README.md

 A GitHub Project with linked Issues was used as the Agile tool for this project.
 User Stories with acceptance criteria were defined using GitHub Issues and development of code for these stories was managed using a Kanban board.
 All of the User Stories were linked to 'parent' Epic issues to show how they all supported the over-arching goals of the project.

-The Epic, User Stories and Kanban board can be accessed here : [WearSani Agile Tool]<!-- (Link to project of github) -->
+The Epic, User Stories and Kanban board can be accessed here : [WearSani Agile Tool](https://github.com/nofursad/pp5-wearsani/projects/1)

 ## Technologies Used